h-connor/OneLifeHardcore7DaysMod/readme.md

 The following adjustments have been made to the player and world for skill balancing

 * Reduced the default number of backpack slots to 22
-* Increased the maximum bag capacity to allow an extra row
+* Increased the maximum bag capacity to 10 items per row (50 slots, instead of 45)
 * Pack mule additional backpack slots changed from 3/6/10/14/18 to 3/7/11/16/23
 * Lock picks now require ForgedSteel to craft instead of ForgedIron
+* Lock Picking skills % lower chance to break lockpicks has improved from 10/20/30 to 20/40/60
+* Increased the breakchance of all safes by an additional 5-24% depending on the chest (Secure Hardened chests are 99%)
 * Land mines damage has been reduced by 10%
 * Increased the radius of the explosion of landmines by 33%
 * Reduced the trigger delay of landmines by 25%
-* Lock Picking skills % lower chance to break lockpicks has improved from 10/20/30 to 20/40/60
-* Increased the breakchance of all safes by an additional 5-24% depending on the chest (Secure Hardened chests are 99%)
-* Environments are harsher, with more slightly harsher temperatures !
+* Temperatures of biomes are slightly harsher
-* Every biome has a 1% chance for an *extremely* harsh condition
+* Every biome has a 2% chance for *extremely* harsh temperatures.
+Be prepared or prey to RNG gods daily.